Light-gun shooter: Wii revival (2006 to 2014)

-The Time Crisis and House of the Dead franchises continued to receive acclaimed installments, with the arcade machine for the latter's House of the Dead 4 Special (2006) featuring large screens enclosing the player, as well as swivelling, vibrating chairs.
-Incredible Technologies/Play Mechanix released Big Buck Hunter (2000), which was highly successful and spawns a number of sequels and console ports.
-Sega also released Ghost Squad in 2004, another successful light gun shooter that uses unique machine guns with realistic recoil and has the additional trigger that actions things like surrender hostages or cutting the correct wire on the bomb; the game was updated as Ghost Squad: Evolution in 2007 and was ported to the Wii in 2007/2008 and was compatible with the Wii Zapper.
+The Time Crisis and House of the Dead franchises continued to receive acclaimed installments, with the arcade machine for the latter's House of the Dead 4 Special featuring large screens enclosing the player, as well as swivelling, vibrating chairs.
+Incredible Technologies/Play Mechanix released Big Buck Hunter, which was highly successful and spawned a number of sequels and console ports.
+Sega released Ghost Squad in 2004, notable for featuring unique machine guns with realistic recoil and an additional trigger for other in-game actions.